Blogs > Health > How to Prevent Greasy Pillow Stains from Bald Heads

 The Double Whammy: Sweat and Hair Products

-How to Clean Oily Pillowcases?
+How to Get Grease Out of Pillowcases?

 baking soda and lemon for cleaning pillow cases

-So, what do we do about the bald head greasy pillow problem?
 Here are some tried and tested methods to rescue your pillowcases from their oily fate:

 How to Prevent Future Stains?